Itchy Skin – Skin Itching

 Some of the syndromes described in the Four Levels are identical with syndromes described in the Six Stages.
 That shows that the body has a range of strategies for dealing with invasive diseases, and some of them are appropriate for both ‘cold’ and for ‘warm’ diseases.

-Ye Tian Shi worked out the Four Levels where your body places its defences when an infectious disease (when characterised by Wind-Heat, which they called a ‘Warm’ disease) gains entry.
+Ye Tian Shi worked out the Four Levels where your body places its defences when an infectious disease (like Wind-Heat, which they called a ‘Warm’ disease) gains entry.
 Each of the Four Levels shows how serious a disease is and what to do about it.

 What did YeTian Shi intend by the term ‘Warm Disease’?